-The company's purpose will have been achieved once the insurance claims associated with the Canterbury earthquake events up until 5 April 2012 have been settled and the Company has performed all of its obligations, including re-builds of properties, in respect of those settled claims.
-It is expected that this will take until the end of calendar 2018, although the period could be longer, with a minor proportion of very complex claims and litigated claims outstanding.
-Staff numbers will run down as the end of the earthquake recovery moves through its lifecycle.
+The company's purpose will have been achieved once the insurance claims associated with the Canterbury earthquake events up until 5 April 2012 have been settled and the company has performed all of its obligations, including re-builds of properties, in respect of those settled claims.
+It is expected that this will take until the end of 2017, although the period could be longer, with a minor proportion of very complex claims outstanding.
+It could also be shorter if its then volume does not support the critical mass.

-The estimated cost to the Crown under the Crown Support Deed is updated to align with Southern Response's financial statements with each revaluation of the claims liability and is reported externally in the Crown's quarterly accounts.
+The estimated cost to the Crown under the Crown Support Deed is updated to align with Southern Response's financial statements with each revaluation of the claims liability and is reported externally in Treasury's annual accounts.
+However transactions pursuant to the Crown Support Deed, being an inter-entity arrangement, are eliminated in the Crown accounts.